Yecats/Yecats.github.io/tutorial/Getting-started-with-Unity/pt4-display-a-message.md

 ## Setup the Component
 The inspector can be used to easily add references to GameObjects and/or their components instead of writing C#.
 Doing this also lets you manipulate values at runtime if needed.
 Select **Bucket** and click on the **bullseye icon** next to the **Result Text Ref** property of the **WinMonitor** component.
 Pick the **ResultText** GameObject.

-> **Note**: Becareful when changing values when the game is running!
+> **Note**: Be careful when changing values when the game is running!
 The new values will not be serialized (saved) when you stop play mode.

 ![set component value]({{page.dir}}/images/setupComponent.gif)